Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Returns every AI mastering preset AetherWave supports' with specific attributes (LUFS, tags, etc.).
-It distinguishes from the sibling tool 'aetherwave_master_audio' by explicitly recommending to call this first when uncertain about the preset.
+The description clearly states the tool's function: 'Returns every AI mastering preset AetherWave supports' with specific fields (target LUFS, tags, descriptions, difficulty level).
+It distinguishes this listing tool from the mastering tool (master_audio) and other sibling list tools by focusing on audio mastering presets.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.